arashtajdar/samplePhpApi/README.md

 # samplePhpApi
-A sample of php API. \
+Sample php API. \
-It was an assignment from ERPLY Point of Sale Software.
+It was an assignment for ERPLY Point of Sale Software.

 # Usage
 1. Import db/db_products.sql